phantomics/april/README.md

 * (april (demo))
 ```

 April comes with a set of demo packages implementing useful APL functions.
 The demo packages are located in (this repository's `/demos` folder)[/demos], and each package has its own set of tests.
-You can load the demos by evaluating `(load-demos)` and run the tests for each demo by evaluating `(run-demo-tests)` within the April package.
+You can load the demos by evaluating `(load-demos)` and run the tests for each demo by evaluating `(run-demo-tests)` within the `april` package.
 The demo tests contain many complex functions that generate large arrays, giving the CPU a workout.
 On slower systems these tests may take some time to complete.

 ## Enabling APL Input in Emacs